IoT-ADVANCED-JangWona/IOTTwitterColorLamp/README.md

 # IOTTwitterColorLamp

-Videos include showing esp8266 board and node-red Dashboard, checking connect and events from the IoT Platform console
+Videos include showing esp8266 board and node-red Dashboard, checking events from the IoT Platform console

 Tesla related tweets had little color change, so I changed the tag to Trump at the end of the video.